 - How to create a stellar candidate experience?

 - What type of candidates can I filter out quickly?

 The goal should be to hire the best people and treat the rejected candidates respectfully.

 4. Referral: As word of mouth is the most trusted way to acquire more customers, employee referrals enable organizations to hire more quickly.
-Employees usually refer candidates they know personally or have worked with - reducing the chances of wrong hiring.
+Employees usually refer candidates they know personally or have worked with.

 5. Retention: Every business aspires to have customers who buy from them repeatedly, as acquiring a new customer is expensive.
 Similarly, in HR, retention is about doing everything to keep your best performers and help to build a competitive advantage.